Toxoplasmosisto us, the intimate or fearful, "toxo"! A serious problem of critical gravity where hygiene is very important

 Once an antibody has developed against a particular antigen, it will remain in the bloodstream to protect against future infections with that specific foreign substance.

 If you have ever been exposed to T. gondii, antibodies will be present in your blood.
-This means that you will test positive for antibodies.
-If your tests are positive, you have been infected with this disease at some point in your life.
+This means that you will test positive for the antibodies.
+If your tests are positive, you have been infected with this disease at some point in your life. life.
 A positive result does not necessarily mean that you currently have an active infection.

 If your tests are positive for antibodies, your doctor may do more tests to help find out exactly when you became infected.